GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 ---
-title: Stay awake with the Wake Lock API
+title: Stay awake with the Screen Wake Lock API
-subhead: The Wake Lock API provides a way to prevent devices from dimming or locking the screen when an application needs to keep running.
+subhead: The Screen Wake Lock API provides a way to prevent devices from dimming or locking the screen when an application needs to keep running.
 authors:
   - petelepage
   - thomassteiner
 description: To avoid draining the battery, most devices will quickly fall asleep when left idle.
-While this is fine most of the time, there are some applications that need to keep the screen or the device awake in order to complete some work.
-The Wake Lock API provides a way to prevent the device from dimming or locking the screen or prevent the device from going to sleep when an application needs to keep running.
+While this is fine most of the time, there are some applications that need to keep the screen awake in order to complete some work.
+The Screen Wake Lock API provides a way to prevent the device from dimming or locking the screen when an application needs to keep running.
 date: 2018-12-18
-updated: 2020-02-21
+updated: 2020-04-14
 hero: hero.jpg
 hero_position: center
 alt: |